jertel/elastalert2/docs/source/running_elastalert.rst

 Save the file as ``config.yaml``

-Manually Creating the ElastAlert 2 Indicies
+Manually Creating the ElastAlert 2 Indices
 -------------------------------------------

 ElastAlert 2 saves information and metadata about its queries and its alerts back